Diana-dot-alt/api-call/README.md

 ---

 ## Project Description
-Student Management API is a simple RESTful API built using Laravel.
+API- CALL is a simple RESTful API built using Laravel.
 This project allows users to manage student records through CRUD operations (Create, Read, Update, Delete).
 It supports JSON responses and API testing using Postman.

 ### Features